-The key is effective placement of keywords, not how many times you can repeat them on one page.
-Good use of keywords and semantic search phrases will go a long way toward not only helping your pages rank, but ensuring that the trust you build with your audience continues as they read these pages.
+The key is the effective placement of keywords, not how many times you can repeat them on one page.
+Good use of keywords and semantic search phrases will go a long way toward not only helping your pages rank but ensuring that the trust you build with your audience continues as they read these pages.

 The aspect of off-page SEO that applies here is backlinks.
 Remember, quality matters as much, if not more, than quantity when it comes to backlinks.
-A single link from an authoritative site with good SEO pull is worth more than many would be from a business listing site or other low SEO outlet.
+A single link from an authoritative site with good SEO pull is worth more than many would be from a business listing site or other low SEO outlets.
 Start building backlinks with the low-hanging fruit by using your social media profiles, business listings, and your company Google profile.
-Each of the major sites in these categories have great pull and your links will start increasing your own SEO juice right from the start.
+Each of the major sites in these categories have great pull and your links will start increasing your SEO juice right from the start.

 Each bit of progress you make with your page’s SEO, whether via a new blog post, editing the meta description of your About Us page, or getting a backlink from an industry influencer’s blog, will go toward encouraging your audience to convert from casual reader to lead by giving you their contact information for your database.